MrWeezle/clipboard/README.md

 Clipboard is a little Node.js-application I wrote to get in touch with Express.js and Mongoose.js.
 I also used this application to make my first steps with Require.js.

+Here you can give it a try: [Clipboard](http://clipboard.nodester.com/)

 ##Installing Clipboard

 To install Clipboard go to your Terminal and type: